Joystream/community-repo/workinggroup-reports/storage_group/report_19.md

-# Storage Working Group Status Reporting - 18
+# Storage Working Group Status Reporting - 19

 ## Storage Lead : _0x2bc_

 ### Report:

-This is the 18th report for the Storage Provider Working Group.
+This is the 19th report for the Storage Provider Working Group.

-* Storage nodes have been quite stable for last week.

-* Storage WG Lead vacancy was opened https://testnet.joystream.org/#/working-groups/opportunities/storageProviders/lead

-* Deputy Lead vacancy was opened and announced
+* Deputy Lead vacancy was filled by @freakstatic

+* Some minor improvements were made for Dashboard

+* Pavel-LV | C.Sailors is shifting to SSD server

+* Helios reports are archived every hour now https://joystreamstats.live/static/helios

-## Current ipfs repo size : 923 GB
+## Current ipfs repo size : 959 GB

 ### 0x2bc